schuam/write_letter/README.md

 package manually, therefore I always install texlive-full (Ubtuntu) or texlive-most (Arch).
 If you have a more minimal latex distribution, you might have to install some latex packages.
-Some of the used packages in _template_latex.tex_ are probably not used everytime I write a letter, but they are in there, because I needed some at some point.
+Some of the used packages in **template_latex.tex** are probably not used everytime I write a letter, but they are in there, because I needed some at some point.

 ## Usage

 There are three files that make up the letter writing system:

-- template_latex.tex: A template latex file, that is populated with sender information, recipient information, and the actual content of the letter by pandoc.
+- **template_latex.tex**: A template latex file, that is populated with sender information, recipient information, and the actual content of the letter by pandoc.
 Later it is translated into a pdf file.
-- template_sender.yml: A yml file containing the information of the sender, which for me don't change ofter (only when I move).
+- **template_sender.yml**: A yml file containing the information of the sender, which for me don't change ofter (only when I move).
-- template_letter.md: A markdown file with the recipient information and the contents of the letter.
+- **template_letter.md**: A markdown file with the recipient information and the contents of the letter.

-To translate the template_letter.md file into a nice looking pdf file, all you need to run is:
+To translate the **template_letter.md** file into a nice looking pdf file, all you need to run is:

 ```
 pandoc --template=template_latex.tex -o letter.pdf template_letter.md
 template_sender.yml
 ```

-On my machine, I have put the template_latex.tex and the template_sender.yml files in a template folder.
-When I write I latter, I copy the the template_letter.md file into an appropriate folder, rename it and adjust the content.
-I have a wrapper script called 'write_letter', that calls pandoc with the appropriate arguments and is placed in a folder that is part of may PATH.
+On my machine, I have put the **template_latex.tex** and the **template_sender.yml** files in a template folder.
+When I write I latter, I copy the the **template_letter.md** file into an appropriate folder, rename it and adjust the content.
+I have a wrapper script called **write_letter**, that calls pandoc with the appropriate arguments and is placed in a folder that is part of may PATH.
 This way I can just use the following command to generate the pdf file:

 ```
 write_letter [NAME_OF_MARKDOWN_LETTER_FILE].md
 ```

-A template of the script file can be found in the file: template_write_letter.
+A template of the script file can be found in the file:
+**template_write_letter**.